 A server-side process will render the notebook file from Cloud Storage and display in your browser:

 Collaboration in a shared Terra workspace

 Your notebook VM is specific to you.
-Each individual user will have a separate notebook cluster.
-As a result, any work collaborators do in the notebook will not affect the state of your own Cloud Environment.
+Each individual user has a separate notebook cluster.
+Any work collaborators do in the notebook will not affect the state of your own Cloud Environment.

-These two conditions also mean that you need to share your workspace in order for a collaborator to be able to see your notebook.
+These two conditions mean that you need to share your workspace for a collaborator to see your notebook.

 Terra will "lock" the notebook document in the workspace whenever someone is actively working with it, to avoid having multiple people making conflicting changes at the same time.
-When this happens, your collaborator can open the notebook in the read-only preview mode, or they can open it in a special "playground" mode that allows them to make changes and run code in their own Cloud Environment, but does not save any changes to the original notebook file.
-This falls a bit short of the ideal collaborative experience that you could envision based on Google Docs, for example, but it provides a reasonable compromise given the constraints at play.
-To learn more about "Edit" versus "Playground" modes in Terra, see this article.
+When this happens, your collaborator can open the notebook in the read-only preview mode, or they can open it in a special "playground" mode that allows them to make changes and run code in their own Cloud Environment, but does not save changes to the original notebook file.
+This falls a bit short of the ideal collaborative experience of Google Docs, for example, but it provides a reasonable compromise given the constraints at play.
+To learn more about "Edit" versus "Playground" modes in Terra, see "Edit" and "playground" notebook modes.

 Opening notebooks (playground mode)

-If you try to open a notebook (in your Cloud Environment) while a collaborator in the same workspace opens the same notebook (in their own Cloud Environment), Terra will only allow you to open in "Playground" mode.
+f you try to open a notebook (in your Cloud Environment) while a collaborator in the same workspace opens the same notebook (in their own Cloud Environment), Terra only allows you to open in "Playground" mode.
 While in playground mode, you can run cells, but cannot save the modified notebook.
-Any outputs generated while in playground mode are also not saved.
+Note: Any outputs generated during playground mode are not saved.